Dorian

 “You’re still my favorite annoying person,” Tony murmured.

-Zoie sighed, already leaning into his shoulder.
+Zoie sighed.
 “I hate you.”

 “You love me.”